chaos-mesh/website/versioned_docs/version-2.6.7/simulate-redis-chaos-on-physical-nodes.md

 ### Simulate cache penetration using command-line mode

-This command will send the specified number of `GET` requests to Redis server as quickly as possible using Redis Pipeline.
+This command will send the specified number of `GET` requests to the Redis server as quickly as possible using Redis Pipeline.
 Since the requested keys do not exist on the Redis server, these requests will cause a cache penetration phenomenon.

 #### Commands for cache penetration